leelk/microservice-sample/README.md

 #### complete microservice
 ##### With the front end

-This is to demonstrate how Microservice behave
+This is to demonstrate Microservice